Z3 (computer): Design and development

-Improving on the basic Z2 machine, he built the Z3 in 1941, which was a highly secret project of the German government.
+In 1941, improving on the basic Z2 machine, he built the Z3 in a highly secret project of the German government.
 Joseph Jennissen (1905–1977), member of the "Research-Leadership" (Forschungsführung) in the Reich Air Ministry acted as a government supervisor for orders of the ministry to Zuse's company ZUSE Apparatebau.
 A further intermediary between Zuse and the Reich Air Ministry was the aerodynamicist Herbert A. Wagner.

 The Z3 was completed in 1941 and was faster and far more reliable than the Z1 and Z2.
 The Z3 floating-point arithmetic was improved over that of the Z1 in that it implemented exception handling "using just a few relays", the exceptional values (plus infinity, minus infinity and undefined) could be generated and passed through operations.
 It further added a square root instruction.

 The Z3, like its predecessors, stored its program on an external punched tape, thus no rewiring was necessary to change programs.
 However, it did not have conditional branching found in later universal computers.

 On 12 May 1941, the Z3 was presented to an audience of scientists including the professors Alfred Teichmann and Curt Schmieden of the Deutsche Versuchsanstalt für Luftfahrt ("German Laboratory for Aviation") in Berlin, today known as the German Aerospace Center in Cologne.

 Zuse moved on to the Z4 design, which he completed in a bunker in the Harz mountains, alongside Wernher von Braun's ballistic missile development.
 When World War II ended, Zuse retreated to Hinterstein in the Alps with the Z4, where he remained for several years.